 “There are no strangers here!
 Only friends who have never met.”

 PRAYER OF THE FAITHFUL

-That the Church continue preaching the good news, let us pray to the Lord:
+That the one, holy, catholic, and apostolic Church continue to proclaim the value of human life, let us pray to the Lord:

-That the unemployed and the underemployed know the compassion of God, let us pray to the Lord:
+That the nations of the world know the love and peace of Jesus in order to rise like Lazarus, let us pray to the Lord:

-That the children of the world grow in awareness, joy, and light, let us pray to the Lord:
+For the sick and chronically ill, let us pray to the Lord:

 PRAY THE ROSARY – So little time it takes to do so much good!
 The rosary is said every Monday night in the Chapel at 6:30 pm.
 Come and join us!